corsairmarks/penal_colony_enhanced/mod/README.md

 The Penal Colony planet modifier (added when you enact the Create Penal Colony decision) has been slightly altered as well - it grants +100% habitability (just like Resort Worlds) and +33% Pop Growth from immigration, but now also imposes a flat -50% to overall Pop Growth.
 Your other planets also receive a small amount of flat crime reduction (-5) in addition to the existing -25% crime bonus.

 To keep your Penal Colony running smoothly, this mod also creates a new capitol building complete with recolored icons.
-Some Administrator jobs are replaced with the new Warden job that produces unity and stability, but also decreases the happiness of Inmate-stratum Pops.
-Countries with other Administrator-substitution civics end up replacing all of the Administrator jobs with a split of Wardens and their special ruler jobs.
+Some Politician jobs are replaced with the new Warden job that produces unity and stability, but also decreases the happiness of Inmate-stratum Pops.
+Countries with other Politician-substitution civics end up replacing all of the Politician jobs with a split of Wardens and their special ruler jobs.
 If your empire uses Battle Thralls, they can also serve as Wardens.

 Finally, you can use your inmates to your military advantage.
 Penal colonies are automatically defended by Penal Conscript Garrisons instead of standard Defense Armies, and you can conscript (train) more to serve in assault Penal Conscript Legions.
 Penal Conscripts (both types) have double the health of their corresponding standard army types, but deal increased collateral damage and have lower moral.
 Penal Conscript Legions are limited to one per Pop with the Inmate stratum (the maximum count updates monthly).